 What if I have worries about having PCOS?

 If you’ve been told you have PCOS, you may feel frustrated or sad.
 You may also feel relieved that at last there is a reason and treatment for the problems you have been having, especially if you have had a hard time keeping a healthy weight, or you have excess body hair, acne, or irregular periods.
 Having a diagnosis without an easy cure can be difficult.
-However, it’s important for girls with PCOS to know they are not alone.
+However, it’s important for people with PCOS to know they are not alone.
 Finding a health care provider who knows a lot about PCOS and is someone you feel comfortable talking to is very important.
 Keeping a positive attitude and working on a healthy lifestyle even when results seem to take a long time is very important, too!
-Many girls with PCOS tell us that talking with a counselor about their concerns can be very helpful.
-Other girls recommend online chats.
-The Center for Young Women’s Health offers a free and confidential monthly online chat for girls and young women with PCOS.
+Many people with PCOS tell us that talking with a counselor about their concerns can be very helpful.
+Other people recommend online chats.
+The Center for Young Women’s Health offers a free and confidential monthly online chat for teens with PCOS.

 What else do I need to know?